bosconian-dynamics/eslint-plugin-hackmud/README.md

 ## Installation

-Install the [ESLint](http://eslint.org) linter and the `eslint-plugin-hackmud2`, either locally (in the directory containing your scripts, or an ancestor of it) or globally - if you don't know the difference I recommend the latter:
+Install the [ESLint](http://eslint.org) linter and `eslint-plugin-hackmud2`, either locally (in the directory containing your scripts, or an ancestor of it) or globally - if you don't know the difference I recommend the latter:

 ```
 $ npm install --global eslint eslint-plugin-hackmud2